OpenPKCommons/OPKC/notes/README.md

 More broadly: we need to specify which are the index columns.
 It seems like we could get some conflicts: we might have the same swab run on multiple targets, or different swabs on different targets but on the same day; or different swabs run on the same target.
 This needs some thought.

+Either way, when I return to this, I'll want to figure out how to deal with the different targets.